dsoprea/go-exif/README.md

 This package provides native Go functionality to parse an existing EXIF block, update an existing EXIF block, or add a new EXIF block.

-# *NOTICE*

-**This project is modulized and v2 is now available (in v2/).
-This features a heavily reflowed interface that makes usage much simpler.** The undefined-type tag-processing (which affects most photographic images) has also been overhauled and streamlined.
-It is now complete and stable.
-Adoption is strongly encouraged.

 # Getting

 To get the project and dependencies: